 Kihon means basics.
 Members learn the correct training methods and execution of various techniques in the Kihon training.
 Kihon training shares the same fundamental but changes based on levels and experience of the members.
 When practiced correctly with dedication, Kihon training provides correct power, speed, spirit, and timing that lethal execution of technique is possible.
 Such techniques can only be achieved through years of dedication, and it is not something that can bebuilt in a short period of time.

 Kata means form.
 Karate form is different from the forms in other martial arts such as Judo or Kendo in that it is structured as series of techniques executed as a simulation of fighting against multiple opponents in various situations.
 Unlike the recent trend of “Kata for Competition”, Kata must be the bible of Karate, and spending lifetime to study Kata has always been the most important part of martial artists of Karate lineage.
 While competition is important, Hu Shin Kai trains Kata as a training method for Karate as a whole, positioning it as vital training method to get better in Kihon and Kumite.

 Kumite is sparring.
-JKA is known for preserving its martial arts flavor in its sparring.
-The JKA World Cup and especially the JKA All Japan Nationals show this side.
-While the JKA All Japan shows very aggressive sparring style, the training and sparring itself is very structured and safe.
-Since the University Club time, our members are known for their success but with least injuries caused by the Kumite.
+Traditional Karate in Japan is known for preserving its martial arts flavor in its sparring.
+Japanese Karate-ka show this side in tournaments and non-tournament sparring.
+While the Japan standard shows very aggressive sparring style, the training and sparring itself is very structured and safe.
+Our members have been known for their success but with least injuries caused by the Kumite.

 Our mission is to safely and structurally instruct sparring as safely as possible, but make sure that everyone who continue to train will be able to spar.
 It is not our intent that only young ones are able to spar, but we assure that all members will be able to spar safely but effectively.